pingidentity/pingidentity-solutions-sa-ciam-demo/docs/oidc-p14c.md

-Instructions for OIDC Config
+# Instructions for Admin SSO via Compass

+Compass is the Ping Deployment Console that gives you a single place to Manage and Access all of your Ping Environments - Software and Services.
+SSO into your Administration Console is achieved by OIDC - using P14C as the token provider.

+## PingOne for Customer configuration

-Token Authentication: `client_secret_basic`
+Token Authentication: `client_secret_basic` (PingCentral requirement)

 ## Redirect URIs
 | Product | Redirect_URI |